ZIB012/ZIB012/README.md

-I'm Rapetti Marco, and that GitHub repository is in work-in-progress
+Rapetti Marco,
+Master degree's student in "Computational Science and Computational Learning" at Politecnico di Milano.
+Bachelor degree graduated in Mathematical Engineering at Politecnico di Milano (2021)